garmin/pyrex/README.md

 # arguments
 . $(pwd)/meta-pyrex/pyrex-init-build-env "$@"
 ```

+*NOTE: While it might be tempting to combine all of these into a one-liner like
+`PYREXCONFFILE="..." . $(pwd)/meta-pyrex/pyrex-init-build-env "$@"`, they must
+be specified on separate lines to remain compatible will all shells (i.e. bash
+in particular won't keep temporary variables specified in this way)*

 ### Configuration
 Pyrex is configured using a ini-style configuration file.
 The location of this